 With the Consumer Electronic Show right around the corner – Tomorrow Jan 7th â€“ there is a lot of talk that 3D HDTVâ€™s for the consumer will be the next big thing in home entertainment.
 In fact there is quite a bit of speculation that nearly every major HDTV manufacturer will announce a 3D HDTV or plans for a 3D HDTV at CES.
+We will be talking where to buy the best electronics, also we will have a special bonus to know where to Buy champagne online.

 So are consumers ready for 3D HDTV?
 The technology really only hit theaters in the past couple of years and has been a real hit with some titles such as Avatar and UP.
 Previous 3D attempts â€“ think back to Jaws and those old Red and Blue paper glasses â€“ were lack luster and often troublesome for viewers.
 So while the technology of 3D has improved it is not ready for wide spread home adaption.
+It is a good thing we got Alberta licence for this product’s shipping.

 So while 3D HDTV is coming and CES is a great chance to show consumers what is coming down the pipe.
 Donâ€™t expect to see the 3D experience in your local sore anytime soon.